 “I need foodbank.”
 “I would like to have English lessons.”
 “I am going to be homeless.”
 “Can you help me get a job?”
 “I need help with this form.”

-These are the typical needs expressed by people seeking asylum who come to our Jesuit Refugee Service, writes Sr Margaret Guy rsc.
+These were the typical needs expressed by people seeking asylum who come to the Jesuit Refugee Service, writes Sr Margaret Guy rsc.
 This is her story: